Elena' s AI Blog

 How did I come up with this solution?
 As you perhaps, red from my previous posts, I follow the Udemy course “TensorFlow Developer Certificate in 2022: Zero to Mastery.”
 On the way, I go deeper into each topic and do a write-up in my blog posts, each of them having a complete Deep-learning application using the knowledge I get from the course and other resources I find online (used in the Reference section).
 In this post, I will focus on the chapter 08.
 “Natural Language Processing with TensorFlow.”
 I want to create a simple poem-generating model and also describe things I have learned on the way.
 Hopefully, it will be helpful for some of you and me to keep track of my learning process and do a bit more than merely digesting the ready material.

 Let’s start with basic NLP concepts relevant to our poem generation task.
-The most important concept is to convert text into numbers since NN work with numeric data.
-This is called vectorisation, which can be done in different ways.
+The most important concept is to convert text into numbers since neural networks work with numeric data.
+Converting text into numbers is called vectorisation, which can be done in different ways.
 I will show an example of representing the phrase “the sun shines” using several methods of text vectorisation.
 Let’s assume that we have five words [“the”, “sun”, “shines”, “it”, “rains”] in our vocabulary for simplicity reasons.

 thesunshinesitrains